How to Draw Anime – You Can Do It!

 4. 3 More Guidelines (Yes Really!)

-Again, using a ruler draw horizontal line positioned half-way down the length of the head.
+Again, using a ruler, draw horizontal line positioned halfway down the length of the head.
 That’ll be horizontal #1.

 Then, draw another horizontal line halfway between Horizontal #1 and the chin, which will be horizontal #2.

-5. Now for the Eyes
+5. Now for the Anime Eyes

-Now, draw a boomerang-type shape for the orbits of the eyes, positioning the tops of them slightly below horizontal line #1 and make the orbits wide set.
+Now, draw a boomerang-type shape for the orbits of the eyes, positioning the tops of them slightly below horizontal line #1, and make the orbits wide set.
 Break up the bottom line of the boomerang shape.

-Then, draw partial oval shapes for the iris cutting the oval off at the top and bottom.
+Then, draw partial oval shapes for the iris, cutting the oval off at the top and bottom.
 (We’ll do the details later).

 Diagram of anime face.